black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Now, it's time to add the reset functionality to the resetButton.
 This will bring back the songs in the playlist when clicked.

 Add a click event listener to the resetButton variable.
 Pass in a callback using arrow syntax and leave it empty for now.

+# Step 93
+To reset the playlist to its original state, spread allSongs into an array and assign it to userData.songs.

+Note: You should not use optional chaining for the userData.songs because the song will not be null or undefined at this point.